na-na-hi/renget/archive/iftod.md

 \>she moans, clasping his hips as she prepares to guzzle his load
 \>Tzitzi claws the green wiggling surface as he buries his dick down into her throat, and bucks with each glob of seed that gushes from his tip
 \>huntress takes it all gladly, whimpering as the sticky fluid lines the walls of her throat and stimulate her tastebuds with a salty tang
-\>Tzitzi pulls out, laying atop her as they both nuzzle into sleep together— the huntress straddling his soft hips with her plush thighs
+\>Tzitzi pulls out, laying atop her as they both nuzzle into sleep together— the huntress straddling his soft hips with her plush thighs%%

 ---
 ###*Valstrax*